Lucharitos is changing the way the North Fork does dinner and a movie.

-The Burrito Bar will have a similar aesthetic and menu as its counterparts, but served up in a new way.
+The Burrito Bar will have a similar aesthetic and menu as its counterparts but served up in a new way.
 Sage described the concept as a “West Coast” style of grab-and-go ordering.
-Customers will wait in line, then choose from a menu of tacos and burritos or build their own from freshly prepared proteins, veggies and toppings.
+Customers will wait in line, then choose from a menu of tacos and burritos or build their own from freshly prepared proteins, veggies, and toppings.
 The food will be made-to-order and ready to go by the time the customer gets to the cashier.

 “We try to create different experiences every time we open a new place,” Sage said.
 “There is going to be a little something for everyone.
 It is a place where people can get a nice, quick meal before the movies; not just popcorn and candy.”

 The offerings will range the gamut from ultra-healthy to mega indulgent.
-In addition to the signature burritos, The Burrito Bar will feature create-your-own salad bar.
+In addition to the signature burritos, The Burrito Bar will feature a create-your-own salad bar.
 A snack menu with movie-friendly bites will include popcorn chicken, nacho fries and pretzel with queso dipping sauce.

 “It is our style with a movie theater snack spin,” LaMaina said.
 “We are going to work with the movie theater times so people can run in and grab hot, ready-to-go with no wait.”

 The Burrito Bar, which will also cater to non-movie goers, allows customers to call in orders to skip the line.
 Plans for the new Lucharitos location coincide with other improvements being made at the theater, LaMaina said, adding renovations at the new restaurant get underway this week.
-The hope is to serve beer, wine, cider and liquor when the restaurant opens this winter.
+The hope is to serve beer, wine, cider, and liquor when the restaurant opens this winter.

 The Burrito Bar is the latest restaurant to move into the space.
 Most recently vacated by Bam Burger, the location has been home to many short-lived ventures over the years.
 But as for the building’s turnover history, LaMaina is not concerned.